What every parent should know about college tours

 5. Check to see whether your child’s prospective major offers a school-specific tour.
 Register before or after the general campus tour.
 Some have very limited space and are in high demand.

 6. Familiarize yourself with the schools before your visit by using their website.
-All offer virtual tours and tons of information.
+All offer virtual tours and tons of information regarding their admission process.
 They also offer a cost calculator so you can see whether your family would be able to afford it.

 7. Take notes.
 Even better: make sure your teen writes down what stands out and what they like at every single college you visit.
 Those notes come in very handy when they have to write their college essays!
-If there’s something you dislike, it’s also important to make a note.
+If there’s something you dislike, it’s also important to jot it down.
 You might think you’ll remember each school but our memories tend to be fragile.

 8. Ask questions.
 Some teens prefer to do the asking, while others are okay with parents taking the lead.
 Ask about the curriculum, teacher ratio, class size, and anything else that you consider important.
+Parents should inquire about campus safety measures and the accessibility of the campus for students with disabilities.
 However, be considerate of other families and don’t monopolize the questions.

 10. Keep your eyes and ears open but don’t be afraid to stand back.
 I observed everything, saw my son’s reactions to the schools we visited, and asked questions.
 However, I let my teen take the lead and tried to be as unobtrusive as I could be.